TaqwaR/match-up/README.md

 - Step 1: Fork this repository and clone it to your local environment.
 - Step 2: Navigate to the cloned repo/folder and run `npm init`.
 Once the repo is initialized, run `npm install`.
 This will download all of the necessary dependencies.
-- Step 3: run node server.js, navigate to localhost:8080 on yur favorite web browser, and the application should ne up and running.
+- Step 3: run node server.js, navigate to ***localhost:8080*** on your favorite web browser, and the application should be up and running.
 - Step 4 (bonus): Open the files in your favorite text editor and customize the application even more!